 - FY2021: We propose to focus one staff member part-time on analyzing and writing up the results of the past several years of photo-matching work.
 A draft manuscript will be produced.
 We also propose to begin matching photographs from the Goldwater and Borden collections. - FY2022: A workshop will be organized to disseminate initial results and solicit Tribal feedback on cultural or biological interpretations of these initial results.

-We will complete review and publication of the Birdseye photo-matching project.
+- We will complete review and publication of the Birdseye photo-matching project.
 We will continue to match photographs from the Goldwater and Borden collections. - FY2023: We will continue to match photographs from the Goldwater and Borden collections.
-A journal article on the Goldwater matches will be produced.
 Photo matches will be made available to the public via GCMRC's website.